Psychology

 Psychology News

-[subject] news sources and magazines highlight the emerging research topics and trends in the field of [subject], sparking ideas for research questions and assignments.
+Psychology news sources and magazines highlight emerging research topics and trends, sparking ideas for research questions and assignments.
 Remember that magazines are written for the general public and lack peer review, while scholarly articles are written by experts and reviewed by other scholars for accuracy and research quality.

 Sage Research Methods